 Earlier, your prospect would have been interested in comparing your price to your competition’s and making a choice based solely on cost.
 But today, your prospects will want to know more about your company.
 You will need to be familiar with the aspects of your company that will be of interest to your prospects.
 Present this information as part of your sales presentation so that the prospect knows what kind of company they are considering doing business with.

-You need to understand your prospect’s needs, challenges and how your product or service meets the needs of your prospects or assist with the challenges that your customer faces.
+As per this definitive guide to prospecting for sales by Uplead, you need to understand your prospect’s needs, challenges and how your product or service meets the needs of your prospects or assist with the challenges that your customer faces.

 Non-financial aspects of your offering, such as your company’s values, ethics, social responsibility, environmental responsibility, and more also play a key deciding factor in your prospect.
 Knowing this will help you utilize this knowledge in your sales prospecting techniques.